Silent Worship

-The song "Silent Worship" is a 1928 adaptation by Arthur Somervell of the aria "Non lo dirò col labbro" from Handel's 1728 opera Tolomeo (Ptolemy).
-Somervell's English-language adaptation is for voice and piano, and it has remained a popular classic in song recitals and home music-making.
-Other arrangements of Somervell's translation include voice accompanied by a modern symphony orchestra, and male choir.
+The song "Silent Worship" is a 1928 English-language adaptation for voice and piano by Arthur Somervell of Alessandro's aria "Non lo dirò col labbro" from Handel's 1728 opera Tolomeo (Ptolemy).
+It is the ninth song in Somervell's collection Ten Songs of Handel (8) and Giovanni Bononcini (2).
+Other arrangements of Somervell's translation include voice accompanied by a symphony orchestra, and unison choir.

 Handel / Somervell comparison

-Musically Arthur Somervell's song is a simple transcription of the original Handel aria – with the orchestral parts reduced for piano, one or two slight changes in harmony, and the instrumental ending (postlude) omitted.
+Musically Arthur Somervell's song is a simple arrangement of the original Handel aria – with the orchestral parts reduced for piano, one or two slight changes in harmony, and the instrumental ending (postlude) omitted.

 The text is treated quite differently in the two versions: